 The Australian Government manages over 10 million km² of ocean, one of the largest marine jurisdictions in the world.

-We regulate oil and gas activities in Australian waters under the Offshore Petroleum and Greenhouse Gas Storage Act 2006.
-Australian waters are the offshore area beyond coastal waters, between 3 and approximately 200 nautical miles from shore.
+We regulate oil and gas activities in Australian Commonwealth waters under the Offshore Petroleum and Greenhouse Gas Storage Act 2006.
+These waters are the offshore area beyond coastal waters, between 3 and approximately 200 nautical miles from shore.

 Our regulatory activities include: